ferrilab/ferrilab/guide/bitvec/memory-model.md

 ## Footnotes

-[^1]: all references to `T` where `T` is either `!Sized`, or
-      `mem::size_of::<T>()` is non-zero, that is.
+[^1]: all references to `T` where `T` is either `!Sized`, or `mem::size_of::<T>()` is non-zero, that is.
 A fun quirk of Rust’s first-class concept of zero-width types is that the only illegal value for a `&Zst` reference is null.
 Since there is nothing to load or store through a `&Zst` reference, the compiler doesn’t *care* what the reference value is, as it will never be used to perform memory access.

 [^2]: literally: <https://doc.rust-lang.org/1.43.0/src/core/cell.rs.html#232-235>

 [^3]: This is not *absolutely* true.
-Like we saw with `UnsafeCell`, the only
-      immutable rule of compiler developers is that whenever they make an immutable rule, they also provide a way to sidestep it.
+Like we saw with `UnsafeCell`, the only immutable rule of compiler developers is that whenever they make an immutable rule, they also provide a way to sidestep it.
 If you [`freeze`] a `poison`, you are now free to read its value and act on it.
-LLVM just doesn’t make any guarantees about what you’ll see.
+LLVM just doesn’t make any guarantees about what bit-pattern you’ll see.

-[^4]: I’d feel a great deal more comfortable if I had firm knowledge of what
-      those costs actually **were**.
+[^4]: I’d feel a great deal more comfortable if I had firm knowledge of what those costs actually **were**.
 An atomic write always issues a `lock` instruction modifier on x86, and I have heard vastly different things about what that actually *means*, from “it’s free if no other cache holds that address” up to “it poisons the whole cacheline”, and have not had much luck producing a benchmark that firmly demonstrates that unneeded atomic access is a strict performance cost.

 [^5]: In multithreading environments.
-Disabling atomics also disables `bitvec`’s
-      support for multithreading, so the penalty for aliasing is reduced to an inability to remove redundant reads.
+Disabling atomics also disables `bitvec`’s support for multithreading, so the penalty for aliasing is reduced to an inability to remove redundant reads.

 [atomic]: https://doc.rust-lang.org/stable/core/sync/atomic
 [bv_ord]: https://github.com/myrrlyn/bitvec/blob/HEAD/src/order.rs